How to implement a talent marketplace: 5 best practices

 Some executives might think that a one-size-fits-all suite will be easier because they might already be using it for their HCM.
 But different platforms require different expertise and experience, and it’s unrealistic to expect any single vendor to deliver on all fronts.
 In most cases, a suite vendor will not equally invest in all offerings, meaning that only some of your functionality would be on par with market leaders.

-5 Steps to optimize your talent marketplace implementation
+5 steps to optimize your talent marketplace implementation

 #1.
 Learn about your talent marketplace vendors’ integration approach